krisztianb/plantuml-pipe/README.md

     To prevent memory problems PlantUML limits the width and height of pixel (PNG) graphics to 4096.
 Use this option to set the `PLANTUML_LIMIT_SIZE` variable which overrides this value.
 Default: none

+-   **noErrorImages**

+    By default when the PlantUML process encounters an error (eg: because of an error in your PlantUML code), it still generates an image which contains an error message.
+You can set this option to `true` to disable error image generation.
+You can then implement an error handling yourself using the normal data event of PlantUMLPipe's output stream.
+For every error the data chunk of the event is going to start with the line `ERROR`.
+    Default: `false`

 -   **javaOptions**

     A string array of options that are passed to the JAVA process.
 If you are generating many big diagrams it might